 The solution for connecting an on-premises system to an Exoscale private network is often a VPN.
 The on-premises side of this system often looks like this:

 The Exoscale side, however, is a bit different.
 The VPN gateway is deployed in an Exoscale instance, which is different from the router.
 The other instances do not have the information to send traffic via the VPN gateway.
-Therefore, each instance needs to have its routing table adjusted to send traffic bound for the on-premises system via the VPN gateway.
+Therefore, each instance needs to adjust its routing table to send traffic bound for the on-premises system via the VPN gateway.

 Full VPN via On-Premises System